luxfi/LPs/LPs/lp-3037-native-swap-integration-on-t-chain-x-chain-and-z-chain.md

 ## Abstract

-This LP provides a deep-integration blueprint to migrate the legacy swaps REST API (`app/server/src/routes/swaps.ts`) into a fully on-chain workflow across M-Chain, X-Chain, and Z-Chain, eliminating centralized swap servers and off-chain key-managers.
+This LP provides a deep-integration blueprint to migrate the legacy swaps REST API (`app/server/src/routes/swaps.ts`) into a fully on-chain workflow across T-Chain, X-Chain, and Z-Chain, eliminating centralized swap servers and off-chain key-managers.

 ## Motivation